daxter-army/useful-resources/README.md

 # Useful resources
 Some useful resources that might be usable in day-to-day life.

-* To create professional profile pictures <br/>
+* To create professional profile pictures:
 [PFP Maker](https://www.pfpmaker.com)

-* To search code snippets
+* To search code snippets:
 [30 Seconds of Code](https://www.30secondsofcode.org/)